bombasticSlacks/Aspirant/Game/Munitions.md

 More complex objects like bolts and simple fuels.

 ## Exotic Munitions
-Advanced ammos like explosive charges and advanced chemicals.
+Advanced ammo like explosive charges and advanced chemicals.